linux-cultist/venv-selector.nvim/README.md

 /home/cado/Code/Personal/helix/venv/bin/python
 ```

-NOTE: When you create your own `fd` command, make sure the output is the full paths to the python interpreters.

 These results will be shown in the telescope viewer and if they are a python virtual environment, they can be activated by pressing enter.